2009: Lost Memories: Production

 2009: Lost Memories was a co-production between Korea and Japan, coinciding with the 2002 FIFA World Cup, held jointly in Japan and South Korea.

 Bok Geo-il, author of the source novel Bimyeong-eul Chajaseo ("Looking for an Epitaph") (1987), refused to be associated with the finished product, and successfully sued the film-makers to have his name removed from the credits.

 Reception

-According to Tom Vick, the theme of the film represents a desire in Korean cinema to "transcend time and memory" also reflected in other contemporary films such as Flower Island, Il Mare, and Bungee Jumping of Their Own.
+According to Tom Vick, who contributed a chapter on Korea to the book Asian Cinema, the theme of the film represents a desire in Korean cinema to "transcend time and memory" also reflected in other contemporary films such as Flower Island, Il Mare, and Bungee Jumping of Their Own.

 Jonathan Clements in The Encyclopedia of Science Fiction wrote:

-The New York Times welcomed the film, saying that while the film is too long, the plot "leaps unexpectedly from action thriller to science-fiction drama without losing sight of the humanity beneath the nationalism."
+Jeannette Catsoulis writing for The New York Times welcomed the film, saying that while the film is too long, the plot "leaps unexpectedly from action thriller to science-fiction drama without losing sight of the humanity beneath the nationalism."

+Derek Elley writing for Variety concluded that the "billed as 'the biggest action flick in the history of Korean cinema,'" the movie is "a noirish action drama than a high-tech thriller.
+A wannabe Japanese-Korean buddy movie wrapped around a hokey, what-if/sci-fi drama, the movie is far too leisurely for the international market.".

+Analysis

+Duy Lap Nguyen, in an article published in the Science Fiction Studies, described the work as "an allegory about the history of Korean national sovereignty" dealing with the topics such as Korean national identity and the Japanese-Korean relations.